Sarah Palin sues New York Times over editorial linking her to violence

 The Times said it would "vigorously" fight the action.

-Scalise, R-Louisiana, and three other people were wounded on June 14 by a gunman who fired a volley of shots at Republican lawmakers practicing in Alexandria, Virginia, for the annual congressional baseball game.
+Scalise, R-La., and three other people were wounded on June 14 by a gunman who fired a volley of shots at Republican lawmakers practicing in Alexandria, Virginia, for the annual congressional baseball game.

-In an institutional editorial titled "America's Lethal Politics" — an unsigned piece intended to represent the opinion of the newspaper — the Times' editorial board included rhetoric by a political action committee associated with Palin among examples of "how vicious American politics has become."
+In an editorial titled "America's Lethal Politics" — an unsigned piece by the paper's editorial board — the newspaper included language from a political action committee associated with Palin among examples of "how vicious American politics has become."

 Palin strongly objected to the editorial in a Facebook post, calling it "sickening" and characterizing it as an attempt "to destroy innocent people with lies and more fake news."